Apocalypto: Costumes and makeup

 The production team consisted of a large group of make-up artists and costume designers who worked to recreate the Maya look for the large cast.
 Led by Aldo Signoretti, the make-up artists daily applied the required tattoos, scarification, and earlobe extensions to all of the on-screen actors.
-According to advisor Richard D. Hansen, the choices in body make-up were based on both artistic license and fact: "I spent hours and hours going through the pottery and the images looking for tattoos.
+According to advisor Richard D. Hansen, the choices in body make-up were based on both artistic license and fact: I spent hours and hours going through the pottery and the images looking for tattoos.
 The scarification and tattooing was all researched, the inlaid jade teeth are in there, the ear spools are in there.
-There is a little doohickey that comes down from the ear through the nose into the septum – that was entirely their artistic innovation."
-An example of attention to detail is the left arm tattoo of Seven, Jaguar Paw's wife, which is a horizontal band with two dots above – the Mayan symbol for the number seven.
+There is a little doohickey that comes down from the ear through the nose into the septum – that was entirely their artistic innovation.

 Simon Atherton, an English armorer and weapon-maker who worked with Gibson on Braveheart, was hired to research and provide reconstructions of Maya weapons.
 Atherton also has a cameo as the cross-bearing Franciscan friar who appears on a Spanish ship at the end of the film.

 Set design

 Mel Gibson wanted Apocalypto to feature sets with buildings rather than relying on computer-generated images.
 Most of the step pyramids seen at the Maya city were models designed by Thomas E. Sanders.
-Sanders explained his approach: "We wanted to set up the Mayan world, but we were not trying to do a documentary.
+Sanders explained his approach: We wanted to set up the Mayan world, but we were not trying to do a documentary.
 Visually, we wanted to go for what would have the most impact.
 Just as on Braveheart, you are treading the line of history and cinematography.
-Our job is to do a beautiful movie."
+Our job is to do a beautiful movie.

-However, while many of the architectural details of Maya cities are correct, they are blended from different locations and eras, a decision Farhad Safinia said was made for aesthetic reasons.
-While Apocalypto is set during the terminal post-classic period of Maya civilization, the central pyramid of the film comes from the classic period, which ended in AD 900, such as those found in the Postclassic sites of Muyil, Coba, and others in Quintana Roo, Mexico, where later cities are built around earlier pyramids.
+However, while many of the architectural details of the Mayan cities are correct, they are blended from different locations and eras, a decision Farhad Safinia said was made for aesthetic reasons.
+While Apocalypto is set during the terminal Postclassic period of Mayan civilization, the film's central pyramid is a structure built in the classic period, six hundred years earlier.
+It is a later Mayan city built around a pyramid that had been erected centuries before, examples of which are found in places such as the Postclassic sites of Muyil, Coba, and others in Quintana Roo, Mexico.
 The temples are in the shape of those of Tikal in the central lowlands classic style but decorated with the Puuc style elements of the northwest Yucatán centuries later.
 Richard D. Hansen comments, "There was nothing in the post-classic period that would match the size and majesty of that pyramid in the film.
 But Gibson ... was trying to depict opulence, wealth, consumption of resources."
 The mural in the arched walkway combined elements from the Maya codices, the Bonampak murals (over 700 years earlier than the film's setting), and the San Bartolo murals (some 1500 years earlier than the film's setting).